 It is difficult to specify the origin of wind instruments, but there are propositions that they could have appeared in prehistory when blowing bones or bamboo, men realized that they could emit sounds.
 In general, they are formed by a tube in which the column of air generates vibrations and the waves propagate.
 Generally, the larger the tube, the more lower the sound it produces.
 This family can be subdivided into woods, instruments originally made of wood, and brass.

-Wind instruments are quite old, having emerged in primitive cultures.
-The flute, the most popular and ancient example of this family, is at least forty thousand years old and can be found in just about all cultures and in all continents.
+Wind instruments are quite old, having appeared in ancient cultures.
+Instruments similar to the flute, the most popular and oldest example of this family, have at least 40 thousand years of existence, being found in practically all cultures and on all continents.

-In the past, wind instruments were made of horns and animal bones, bamboo and, of course wood.
-Over time, the metal gained importance in the manufacture of these instruments and even plastic is now widely used in its construction.
+Wind instruments were made from animal horns and bones, bamboo and, of course, wood.
+Over time, metals have gained importance in the manufacture of these instruments and even plastic is currently widely used in their construction.

-Wind instruments also have great representations in the recent history of music.
-Present in musical styles such as jazz and choro (typical brazilian music style), some of them refer to the great icons of Brazilian music as the carioca (native of Rio de Janeiro) Pixinguinha (1897-1973), one of the greatest flutists and saxophonists of the 20th century, and Joaquim Callado Jr., composer and flutist, considered the father of choro.
+Wind instruments also have great representation in the recent history of music.
+Present in musical styles such as jazz and choro, some of them refer to great icons of Brazilian music, such as the carioca Pixinguinha (1897-1973), one of the greatest flutist and saxophonist composers of the 20th century, and Joaquim Callado Jr. , composer and flutist, considered the father of choro.

 Pixinguinha and Joaquim Callado Jr.

-Most wind instruments have holes or keys that, when covered or squeezed by the musician's fingers, change the space through the air passes, producing different musical notes.
+Most wind instruments have holes or mechanisms that, when covered or having the keys tightened by the musician's fingers, modify the acoustic length of the instrument, producing different musical notes.